ruepp-jenkins/docker-syncovery/README.md

                 TZ: Europe/Berlin
            ports:
                 - 8999:8999
+                - 8900:8900
+                - 8949:8949

 # Docker run (exmample)

     docker run -d --name=syncovery -v /opt/docker/syncovery/config:/config -v /opt/docker/syncovery/tmp:/tmp -p 8999:8999 stefanruepp/syncoverycl

-# Dockerfiles
+# Tags

-Inside this repository are two dockerfiles:
-- Dockerfile: Ubuntu based image
-- Alpine/Dockerfile: Alpine base image (read below!)

-Alpine Dockerfile was built by me to have a smaller image.
-But all in all it is not smaller and feels a little bit dirty.
-For now it is generated in an own tag.
-Feel free to use it but it is not supported or tested by me.
-I highly suggest to use the normal ubuntu image!
+Several different tags are built to give you the possibility to use any specific version.
+But be careful, I do not have a docker subscription, so versions could disappear.
+As I only build the newest versions they are then lost and are not coming back.

+At the moment I build Ubuntu and Alpine images (attention: Alpine is no longer supported nor tested anymore - use at your own risk).
+Both system gets a main version tag like 'Ubuntu-v9' and a version tag like 'Ubuntu-9.35c'.
+And of course there is always the 'latest' tag as known by other images.

 # Opening webinterface
 1. Run "Docker compose" or "Docker run".
-2. Go to http://docker-host:8999 (if docker runs local: http://localhost:8999)
+2. Go to http://docker-host:8999 (if docker runs local: http://localhost:8999) - for guardian http://docker-host:8900 and remote service http://docker-host:8949
 3. Login
     - Username: default
     - Password: pass